- Who gets Giant Cell Arteritis (the “typical” patients)?

 - Treatment and Course of Giant Cell Arteritis

 - What’s new in Giant Cell Arteritis?

 - In medical terms, by David Hellmann, M.D.

-Also known as temporal arteritis or cranial arteritis, giant cell arteritis is the most common form of vasculitis that occurs in adults.
+Giant cell arteritis (GCA) is the most common form of vasculitis that occurs in adults.
 Almost all patients who develop giant cell arteritis are over the age of 50.
-Temporal arteritis commonly causes headaches, joint pain, facial pain, fever, and difficulties with vision, and sometimes permanent visual loss in one or both eyes.
-Because the disease is relatively uncommon and because the disease can cause so many different symptoms, the diagnosis of temporal arteritis can be difficult to make.
-With appropriate therapy, temporal arteritis is an eminently treatable, controllable, and often curable disease.
-The disease is called temporal arteritis because the temporal arteries, which course along the sides of the head just in front of the ears (to the temples) often become inflamed.
+GCA commonly causes headaches, joint pain, facial pain, fever, and difficulties with vision, and sometimes permanent visual loss in one or both eyes.
+Because the disease is relatively uncommon and because the disease can cause so many different symptoms, the diagnosis of GCA can be difficult to make.
+With appropriate therapy, GCA is an eminently treatable, controllable, and often curable disease.
+The disease used to be called “temporal arteritis” because the temporal arteries, which course along the sides of the head just in front of the ears (to the temples) can become inflamed.
+However, we also know that other blood vessels, namely the aorta and its branches, can also become inflammed.
 The term “giant cell arteritis” is often used because when one looks at biopsies of inflamed temporal arteries under a microscope, one often sees large or “giant” cells.

 Who gets Giant Cell Arteritis?

 GCA is a disease of older people.
 The average age at onset is 72, and almost all people with the disease are over the age of 50.
 Women are afflicted with the disease 2 to 3 times more commonly than men.
 The disease can occur in every racial group but is most common in people of Scandinavian descent.

 Classic Symptoms of Giant Cell Arteritis